-Currently (2016/2017), there’s a trend for boutique hotels to open their doors in Greece, despite the crisis.
+Since 2016 there’s a trend for boutique hotels to open their doors in Greece, despite the financial crisis that hit the country hard.
 The INN Athens opened its doors to the public in September 2015, offering the public a boutique choice of 22 rooms, comprising of:

 - 1 Junior suite

 - 15 Rooms with a choice of Standard and Deluxe at 17 sq meters

 The INN Athens Boutique Hotel is located near Syntagma Metro station, right by Parliament Square and is a stones throw from the lovely National Gardens with all the flora and fauna on offer.
 It’s the perfect place to come back to after a day’s sightseeing.

 - Have a look at my Insider’s Guide to Athens for tips of things to see and do during your city break.

 - Discover Anafiotika neighbourhood in Athens, a hidden ‘island village’ under the Acropolis.

 - See my Luxury Athens Beach Hotels for a guide on where to stay along the Athenian Riviera

 - Heading to the Greek island of Rhodes afterwards?
 Then treat yourself to a stay at Kokkini Porta Rossa in the UNESCO Old Town of the city.

 **This post includes affiliate links.
 For more info, see here.**